hero-header

 Is school mandatory in Greece?

-How can I enroll my child on formal education in Greece?
+How can I enrol my child on formal education in Greece?

 • Registration period: You can submit your application online every May- June.
 Limited applications